Site Home : Politics : Litigation : One Article

-The Scorpio proceeded to literally fall apart, eventually requiring 15 separate visits to repair shops.
-Ford never successfully fixed any of the engine control, brake or suspension/tire vibration problems with the vehicle.
+The Scorpio was a European fish in American waters and Ford dealers could not fix problems with the vehicle.
 Nor did they honor their explicit warranty that promises a free loaner car and/or rental car reimbursement.

 I did all the usual consumer stuff, calling their 800 number, writing letters, supplying documentation to their offices.
 Nothing I did ever resulted in either my car being fixed or me getting a check.